-The statistics are compiled by the Investment Management Association (IMA) who cover unit trusts and open ended investment companies are authorised by the Financial Services Authority (1,978 trusts operated by 120 management companies at end-April 2005).
+The statistics are compiled by the Investment Management Association (IMA) who cover unit trusts and open ended investment companies are authorised by the Financial Services Authority.

 Number of unit holdings excludes unit trusts linked to insurance policies.

 Total funds are at market value plus the cost of buying securities for the portfolio, the managers' initial charge and accumulated undistributed dividends.